CptKay/JUSA-Personal-Health-Survey/ReadMe.md

 35. Save the working function and move on to the next make it look good!

 36. I wished we could play more around with the php option of validating but there was not enough time for that need to spend more houres in my study time.

+37. im trying to clean the code without breaking the php function.